-All order requisitions must be approved by the Head Teachers, CEO or CFOO.
-Where Head Teachers delegate budgets to members of staff in School, they must inform Senior Administrators and CFOO once budget is confirmed, maximum purchase approved by delegated member of staff is £500.
-Approvals can be made either by way of a signed paper document or email confirmation before being passed to the administrator for processing.
+All orders must be approved by the Headteacher, CEO or CFOO.
+Where Headteachers delegate budgets to members of staff, they must inform Senior Administrators and CFOO once the budget is confirmed.
+The maximum purchase approved by a delegated member of staff is £500.
+Approvals can be made either by way of signed paper document or email confirmation before being passed to the administrator for processing.

-- Orders/invoices of new supplies or services up to £500 can be delegated to staff by the Headteacher. - Orders/invoices of new supplies or services up to £1,000 must be approved by the Headteacher. - Orders/invoices for renewed supplies or services up to £5,000 must be approved by the Headteacher. - Orders/invoices above £5,000 but less than £15,000, by the Headteacher and the CFOO. - Orders/invoices above £15,000 but less than £30,000, by the CFOO and the CEO. - Orders/invoices above £30,000 needs Finance and Resources Committee approval. - All contracts or licences irrelevant of value need to be approved by the CFOO and CEO.
+- Orders/invoices of new supplies or services up to £500 can be delegated to staff by the Headteacher. - Orders/invoices of new supplies or services up to £1,000 must be approved by the Headteacher. - Orders/invoices for renewed supplies or services up to £5,000 must be approved by the Headteacher. - Orders/invoices above £5,000 but less than £50,000 must be approved by the Headteacher and the CFOO.

+- Orders/invoices above £50,000 but less than £75,000 must be approved by the CFOO and the CEO. - Orders/invoices above £75,000 needs Finance and Audit Committee approval. - All contracts or licences, irrelevant of value, need to be approved by the CFOO and CEO.

-The administrator will check that the requisition is correctly approved and will raise an official order on Financial management system.
+The administrator will check that the requisition is correctly approved and will raise an official order on Financial Management System.

-The requisitoner must make appropriate arrangements for the delivery of goods to the Academy.
-On receipt the budget holder or administrator must undertake a detailed check of the goods received against the goods received note (GRN) and make a record of any discrepancies between the goods delivered and the GRN.
+The requistioner must make appropriate arrangements for the delivery of goods to the Academy.
+On receipt, the budget holder or administrator must undertake a detailed check of the goods received against the goods received note (GRN) and make a record of any discrepancies between the goods delivered and the GRN.
 Discrepancies should be discussed with the supplier of the goods without delay.